-- Undergraduate- Designed for candidates in a bachelor's degree program who are seeking a recommendation for initial licensure. - Post-baccalaureate- Designed for candidates who have an undergraduate or graduate degree and seek only to complete a program's licensure requirements and seek initial licensure.
-Candidates may go on to complete a master's degree, but this is not a requirement for licensure recommendation. - Master's- Designed for candidates who have an undergraduate degree and are seeking a recommendation for either an initial license or a second endorsement in conjunction with a master's degree. - Certificate of Advanced Graduate Study (CAGS)- An individualized program designed for candidates who hold a master's degree and are completing requirements for an additional endorsement.
+- Undergraduate- Designed for candidates wo complete a bachelor's degree program who are seeking a recommendation for initial licensure. - Post-baccalaureate- Designed for candidates who have an undergraduate or graduate degree and seek only to complete a program's licensure requirements and seek initial licensure or an additional endorsement.
+Candidates may go on to complete a master's degree, but this is not a requirement for licensure recommendation. - Graduate- Designed for candidates who have an undergraduate degree and are seeking a recommendation for either an initial license or an additional endorsementin conjunction with a master's degree. - Certificate of Advanced Graduate Study (CAGS)- An individualized program designed for candidates who hold a master's degree and are completing requirements for an initial license or an additional endorsement.